University-of-Sheffield-EduTech/data-endpoint-gorilla.io/README.md

 ```

 This is basically a do-while loop - do while means **do this while this is true, stop once no longer true**.
-So while the contents is not a URL but a message saying 'The report is being currently generated', it will keep looping.
+So while the contents are not a URL but a message saying 'The report is being currently generated', it will keep looping.
 It loops every 3 seconds, just like the JavaScript version that gets called on the page when you wait for your data to become available.

 Once we get a URL, we will move on and R will cancel the loop.